UPPMAX/programming_formalisms/docs/literature/README.md

 where they measure software development metrics to find out what really works.

-Their conclusopmns are summed up in Appendix A, which has the following headers:
+Their conclusions are summed up in Appendix A, which has the following headers:

 - Continuous Delivery